 Celebrating Black History Month at U of T

 The motion to officially recognize February as Black History Month was introduced in the House of Commons in 1995 by the first Black woman elected to Parliament, the Honourable Jean Augustine.
-New College joins the U of T community in celebrating and recognizing the change makers of African descent in Canadian history, who shaped the fabric of Canadian society and impacted innovation in all sectors including science, engineering, medicine, public health, education, politics, and the arts.
-Here are some of the many events celebrating Black History Month happening at U of T.
+New College joins the U of T community in celebrating and recognizing the change makers of African descent in Canadian history who shaped the fabric of Canadian society and impacted innovation in all sectors, including science, engineering, medicine, public health, education, politics, and the arts.
+Here are some of the many events and activities celebrating Black History Month happening at U of T.

-The Anti-Racism and Cultural Diversity Office (ARCDO) is running a series of programs celebrating Black History Month including:
+The Anti-Racism and Cultural Diversity Office (ARCDO) is running a series of programs celebrating Black History Month.

-For other upcoming events, check out ARCDO’s calendar for Black History Month.
+For upcoming events, check out ARCDO’s calendar for Black History Month.

 Black Futures: